yes-we-web/yesweweb.org/README.md

 # **YesWeWeb.org**

-This repos contain the community blog of promotion 2 "Yes We Web" & other upcoming promotions, powered by the group Vitamine T.
+This repos contain the community blog of promotion 2 "Yes We Web" & other upcoming promotions, powered,, by the group Vitamine T.

 ![Yes We Web Logo](imagesREADME/yesweweb.png)